qualiu/msr/tools/readme.txt

 If used -X(--execute-out-lines): Return value = non-zero-return-count if executed commands count > 1; Return value = One command line return value if executed count = 1.
 All error messages will be output to stderr .
 You can redirect them to stdout by appending 2>&1 to your command line.

-Detail instruction and examples ( Quick-Start at bottom is more brief ):
+Detail instruction and examples ( Quick-Start at bottom is briefer ):
 (1) Skip/Stop reading + Arbitrary block matching: Helpful to read/extract pipe or large files or extract/replace XML/Json/INI files etc.
     -L/-N: set row ranges for a pipe or each file: line number begin and end.
     -b/-q: set row ranges by begin/end Regex pattern; -q stops immediately for a pipe or each file.